0hlov3/0hlov3.github.io/content/posts/2025-02-26_Components-of-Kubernetes/index.md

 #### Role

 The primary role of the Kubelet is to manage the lifecycle of pods on its node.
 It continuously checks that each container is running in accordance with the pod specifications defined by the control plane.
-If a container deviates from its desired state—whether due to a crash, resource issue, or other failure—the Kubelet takes corrective actions to restore normal operations.
+If a container deviates from its desired state, whether due to a crash, resource issue, or other failure—the Kubelet takes corrective actions to restore normal operations.

 #### Key Functions